tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 But I've decided to open-source and archive the repo and throw away my roadmap.[^throwing-away] I'm "unlaunching" it---declaring it done and putting it out there like a launch, but with the intent to put a firm lid on the project.

-At the beginning of August, when I was in absorbed in this project, I realized that I was not in a good place mentally.
+At the beginning of August, when I was absorbed in this project, I realized that I was not in a good place mentally.
 As I wrote in my journal at that time:

 **TODO: explain the negative mental state I was in better than this journal snippet does**